openxla/xla/docs/errors_overview.md

 a list of an additional context other than the error message, which will be attached to each error within the category.

-🚧 Please note that this standarization effort is a work in progress so not all error messages will have an attached error code yet.
+🚧 Note that this standarization effort is a work in progress so not all error messages will have an attached error code yet.

 An example error log might look like: